foundeo/cfdocs/guides/en/member.md

 # ColdFusion Member Functions

-Member Functions are operators and functions that are declared as a member of a class.
+CF11+ Member Functions allow variables of certain CFML data types to be treated as objects with functions.
+Invoking a member function on the object (the variable) allows you to skip passing the variable into the function because it already has a reference to the value.
-These are more in line with true object oriented style of coding.
+The use of member functions often lead to more concise and readable code.

 For instance, consider the following headless function: